-The "Intel Teach - Advanced Online" programme is designed to take place over an extended period, improving innovative teaching skills, supporting interaction among master teachers and providing opportunities for teachers to try out new teaching methods and styles in a safe environment to receive feedback from peers.
-While using the programme, the teachers' development was measured in many ways, including weekly evaluation and collaboration meetings, surveys and interviews about the impact of the training, classroom visits and videos monitoring implementation, the provision of extra professional development training to improve teaching skills and the creation of collaboration communities amongst them.
-Overall, there are high hopes for the professional development of teachers when the Learning Path Platform is disseminated, and more teachers begin using the "Intel Teach - Advanced Online" programme.

-schools; 130 teachers were eventually selected.
+The "Intel - TeachAdvanced Online" programme is designed to take p extended period, improving innovative teaching skills, supporting interaction among master teachers and providing opportunities for teachers to try out new teaching methods and styles in a safe environment to receive feedback from peers.
+While using the programme, the teachers' development was measured in many way evaluation and collaboration meetings, surveys and interviews about the impact of the training, classroom visits and videos monitoring implementation, the provision of extra professional development training to improve teaching skills and the creation of collaboration communities amongst them.
+Overall, there are high hopes for the professional development of teachers when the Learning Path Platform is disseminated, and more teachers begin using- Advancedthe "IntelOnline" Teach programme.
+When implementing the programme, a call for teachers was sent to more than 5,000 schools; 130 teachers were eventually selected.
 After five days of training, 40 master teachers were identified, and 50 learning paths were created.
 The teachers were actively engaged in the creation of the learning paths.
-Starting in February 2015, by end of the same year the learning path platform had been deployed to 10,000 teachers.
+Starting in February 2015, by end of the same year the learning minimum with the characteristic that it has to be a good practice because of its design or its results.
+Another condition of these examples to be considered as good practices is to have been tested in the real context.